terrehbyte/TBYTEConsoleApp/README.md

 During the early stages of development, a roadmap will be informally posted and maintained here in order to maintain working notes and outline goals.

+0. Gather commands tagged with a Command attribute
 1. Add support for CVars
     - OnChange hooks per CVar (or from registry?)
     - Instance CVars (per Component)